Skip to main content

 What if this is my second bankruptcy?

-It’s a longer road but still solvable.
-A second bankruptcy stays on your bureau longer and most A-lenders want it fully aged off, so B-lender and private financing carry you in the meantime.
-We map the exact timeline on your file and set the trigger date for when A-lender pricing realistically returns.
+It's a longer road but generally still workable.
+A second bankruptcy reports far longer, and most A-lenders want it well aged or clearly past the two-year-plus mark with strong rebuilding — so B-lender and private financing typically carry these files in the meantime.
+We map the exact timeline on your file.

 I had a bankruptcy and then a consumer proposal — which matters?

-Lenders look at the most recent insolvency event for timing.
-If a discharged bankruptcy was followed by a proposal, the proposal’s completion date usually governs.
-The recovery timelines stack, but with strong re-establishment both eventually fall off and A-lender pricing returns.
-We map the precise path so there are no surprises.
+Lenders generally look at the most recent insolvency event for timing, so the proposal's completion often governs.
+The timelines can stack, but with strong re-establishment both eventually fall off and A-lender pricing returns.
+See our consumer proposal page and comparison guide.

 What's the rate premium on a post-bankruptcy mortgage?